aperezhortal/cmap_builder/README.md

 [ListedColormap](https://matplotlib.org/stable/api/_as_gen/matplotlib.colors.ListedColormap.html#matplotlib.colors.ListedColormap) or [LinearSegmentedColormap](https://matplotlib.org/stable/api/_as_gen/matplotlib.colors.LinearSegmentedColormap.html#matplotlib.colors.LinearSegmentedColormap) classes.
 However, they are either limited in scope (ListedColormap or LinearSegmentedColormap.from_list) or require defining the mapping for each primary color (r,g,b).

 The cmap_builder.build_cmap()` function provided by this package exposes a simple interface to create complex colormaps simply by specifying the colors at different points across the color scale.
-This approach was largely inspired by the way of defining colormaps in the [legs](https://domutils.readthedocs.io/en/stable/legsTutorial.html) module in the [domutils package] (https://domutils.readthedocs.io).
+This approach was largely inspired by the way of defining colormaps in the [legs](https://domutils.readthedocs.io/en/stable/legsTutorial.html) module in the [domutils package](https://domutils.readthedocs.io).

 The colormap definition required by `build_cmap` is a list of (data value, color, [next_color]) tuples like the following:
 ```